Vincentvanleeuwen/frontend-data/README.md

 In this project I'm showing the eye color and favorite color of CMD students in a list.
 By placing two buttons on the index.html I'm allowing the user to switch between the two data sets.
 All the colors are translated to boxes with the hexcode in it.

 Furthermore I've come up with a research question about the RDW data.
-"Can you still easily park in Amsterdam when changing to an electric car?"
+"How does changing to an electric car impact your parking availability in Amsterdam?"
 My expectations for this research question are that it's going to be a lot harder to find a parking spot.
 Especially if you need to charge your car.
 For a more detailed overview, check [Research Questions](https://github.com/Vincentvanleeuwen/functional-programming/wiki/The-Research-of-the-Data)
 ## Which Features?